 Module lazily

-modules and attributes, based on
+Lazily import pygeodesy3 modules and attributes, based on

 lazy_import from Brett Cannon's modutil.

-is supported only for Python 3.7+ and enabled always in PyGeodesy3.
+Lazy import is supported only for Python 3.7+ and enabled always in PyGeodesy3.

-To enable lazy import
+To enable lazy import, set env

-variable PYGEODESY3_LAZY_IMPORT
+variable PYGEODESY3_LAZY_IMPORT to1,

-prior to import pygeodesy3
+2, 3 prior to import pygeodesy3.

-or higher to print a message for each lazily imported
+Use 2 or higher to print a message for each lazily imported

-module and attribute, similar to env
+module and attribute, similar to env variable

-showing imports.
-Using 3
+PYTHONVERBOSE showing imports.
+Using 3 or

 higher also shows the importing file name and line number.